cmphilpot/Buddy-Base-contact-manager/README.md

   input field for 3 seconds will give the user an indication of what input is expected

-## 🚀 Delete Demo
+## 🚀 App Demo

-Here’s a quick look at how the delete functionality works:
+Delete functionality:

 ![Delete Demo](assets/cmDelete.gif)